 Turning Point explores the struggle of these women caught between what is safe and sure, and what the heart truly wants even if it doesn’t understand.

-First published in 2007, by PD Publishing Inc., the paperback edition of Turning Point is now out of print.
+The PD Publishing paperback edition of Turning Point is now out of print.
 TinyCat shows that the first edition of Turning Point is available through Out on the Shelf in some public libraries.
 Here’s a snapshot of the original cover:

 Awards: